owebboy/server-config/README.md

 - SSH configuration files are installed with 600 permissions (user read/write only)
 - All other configuration files use 644 permissions (user read/write, others read-only)
 - Existing configuration files are backed up before being overwritten

+## Web Server Configuration

+When using Cloudflare Pages (or any web server):

+- The `_redirects` file in the `public` directory sets the `Content-Type: text/plain` header for all files
+- This ensures that configuration files are displayed as plain text in the browser, not downloaded
+- The web interface at the root URL provides an easy way to browse available configuration files

 ## License